rickhohler/FileSystemKit/CONTRIBUTING.md

 ## Questions?

-Feel free to:
+All questions and discussions should be tracked via **GitHub Issues**:
-- Open an issue for questions or discussions
+- Open a new issue with the "question" label for questions
-- Start a discussion in GitHub Discussions
-- Check existing issues and discussions first
+- Search existing issues first to see if your question has been answered
+- For general discussions, you can also use GitHub Discussions

+**Note**: All project-related issues, bugs, features, and questions are tracked in [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues).